Digital Building Contractor

 Here are three critical web-enabled smart building features that could greatly impact the office environment:

 Many utilities offer incentives that are designed to monitor and ensure system reliability.
 This keeps the electricity consumption within sustainable levels during the hottest and coldest months.
 As a digital building contractor can explain, by having a smart building, landlords can use the systems to schedule the reductions of electricity usage.
 The building will also have the capability to be able to certify that the reductions have occurred.
 For many power companies, they will offer an incentive if landlords participate in reducing their electricity consumption.
 These incentives save landlords money, which could potentially be passed along to the tenant in the form of a lower electricity bill.

 A digital building contractor knows that heating, ventilation, and air conditioning (HVAC) systems can be optimized by using advanced software to control pump speeds, fan speeds, and water flows while keeping a set temperature.
 In most buildings, manually cooling and heating individual offices use more than one-third of a building’s water usage.
 Having an automated HVAC system, it can automatically calculate the best ways to cool, heat, or ventilate depending on the time of day.
 This would be able to drastically reduce the amount of water used on a daily basis.

 3. Building Security

-Another incentive for tenants to occupy a smart building customized by a digital building contractor, is not having to pay for a security guard to sit at the front desk at all hours of the day.
+Another incentive for tenants to occupy a smart building customized by a digital building contractor is not having to pay for a security guard to sit at the front desk at all hours of the day.
 Some smart buildings are equipped with a barcode reader at the front entrance.
 Visitors can receive a barcode in an email from the employee and use that to gain entry.
-Our digital building contractor shares that there are also security providers that can offer wireless intrusion detection systems, including motion sensors and mobile transmitters, which allow for the protection of the office.
+Our digital building contractors share that there are also security providers that can offer wireless intrusion detection systems, including motion sensors and mobile transmitters, which allow for the protection of the office.

 Smart Living Technology in Commercial Buildings